 Mission Task Force

-For now, in what follows below, we explain the goals of our work, lay out how we have gathered and analyzed insights from the congregation related to UUCPA’s purpose, and present our findings.
+- Lay out how we gathered and analyzed insights from the congregation related to UUCPA’s purpose;

-Our charge: The Mission Task Force will develop a new Mission Statement for UUCPA
+Our charge: Develop a new Mission Statement for UUCPA

 UUCPA’s Mission Task Force was convened in August 2022.
 We were charged by the Board of Trustees with crafting a new Mission Statement for UUCPA that is suitable for reciting at Sunday Services and for use in church publicity.
 To this end, we were charged with gathering as much input as possible from the congregation.

 This work is vital because a church’s mission, once adopted, is in place for many years.
 It provides a guidepost for year-to-year decisions by the Board of Trustees about policy, finance, and programs.
 It informs the work of small groups and committees.
 And it reminds us of who we are, together.